-While slapping on a mask containing um, placenta doesn’t sound quite as appealing as coconut or keratin infused options, there is some research that suggests this product may actually revive compromised hair and promote hair re-growth.
+While slapping on a mask containing um, placenta doesn’t sound quite as appealing as coconut or keratin-infused options, there is some research that suggests this um, unconventional hair mask may actually revive compromised hair and promote hair re-growth.
 For the record, this mask uses sheep placenta–not human.
-The reviews are pretty convincing too.
-As one Amazon reviewer put it, “Weird, I know.
-But it works great.”

 Nooni Marshmallow Whip Maker

 Don’t let the name fool you; this weird-but-cute product will not make marshmallows.
-It will however, turn your typical cleanser into a “cloud-like foam,” which apparently allows for a deeper and more gentle experience.
+It will, however, turn your typical cleanser into a “cloud-like foam,” which apparently allows for a deeper cleanse and more gentle experience.

 Bial Facial Massager

 While it may look like some sort of torture device, this strange tool is actually a facial massager.
 According to the product listing, it slims the face and removes double chins by promoting better blood circulation in the face and strengthening facial muscles for a sharper jawline contour.
 We’re not exactly sold, but curious nonetheless.

 Bubble masks may look seriously wild on the face, making them a stellar beauty prop for silly selfies.
 But despite their comical appeal, they actually are pretty effective at giving congested pores a solid deep clean.
 This one is also infused with charcoal, which further helps to draw out toxins, dead skin, and other impurities without leaving your skin feeling tight and bone-dry.